rafiqmohammad/MuleESBExcersise/example-mule-context-notification/USAGE.md

 Purpose
 ===========

-This document illustrates the concept of **Mule Context Notification** with a basic usecase.
+This document illustrates the concept of **Mule Context Notification** with a basic use-case.

 **Use-case**: Trigger the flow(s) automatically when the mule context has been started using **MuleContextNotificationListener** interface